 Design canals and laterals to have stable side slopes, based on specific soils or geologic materials used.
-Do not design side slopes for the banks of canals or laterals steeper than those shown in the 210-NEH, Part 650, Chapter 14, "Water Management (Drainage)," Section 650.1412(d)(31405G(5)).
+Do not design side slopes for the banks of canals or laterals steeper than those shown in the 210-NEH, Part 650, Chapter 14, "Water Management (Drainage)," Section 650.1405G(5).